RaviNaik/ERA-SESSION16/README.md

 2. **CER Score: 0.526**
 3. **BLEU Score: 0.000**
 4. **WER Score: 0.969**
+**Note:** The scores in the notebook mentions the score at the end of training which is average of all epochs, so it is high.

 ### Tasks:
 1. :heavy_check_mark: Pick the "en-fr" dataset from opus_books